doctorfree/kitty-control/README.md

-        'list' displays full info, 'ls' abbreviated info 'self' Indicates display info for this Kitty window 'colors' Indicates display the names of the supported Kitty colors 'load [subdir|file]' Reloads the Kitty configuration in ~/.config/kitty/kitty.conf Can use 'load' or 'reload'
+        'list' displays full info, 'ls' abbreviated info 'self' Indicates display info for this Kitty window 'colors' Indicates display the names of the supported Kitty colors 'layout <name>'
+        Sets the Kitty window layout to '<name>' where '<name>' can be one of:
+          Previous Fat Grid Horizontal Splits Stack Tall Vertical 'load [subdir|file]' Reloads the Kitty configuration in ~/.config/kitty/kitty.conf Can use 'load' or 'reload'
            Specify a second argument to load ~/.config/kitty/<subdir>/kitty.conf